Resource figures are current as at 30 December 2015. Commentary is current as of December 2016.

-Iron (Fe) is a metallic element which constitutes about 5% of the Earth's crust and is the fourth most abundant element in the crust.
+Iron (Fe) is a metallic element that constitutes about 5.6% by weight of the Earth's crust and is the fourth most abundant element in the crust.
 Iron ores are rocks from which metallic iron can be economically extracted.
-The principal iron ores are hematite (Fe2O3) and magnetite (Fe3O4).
+The principal iron ores contain hematite (Fe2O3) and magnetite (Fe3O4).

 Hematite is an iron oxide mineral.
 It is non-magnetic and has colour variations ranging from steel silver to reddish brown.
-Pure hematite mineral contains 69.9% iron.
+Pure hematite contains 69.9% Fe.
 It has been the dominant iron ore mined in Australia since the early 1960s.
-Approximately 96% of Australia's iron ore exports are high grade hematite, most of which has been mined from deposits in the Hamersley province in Western Australia (WA).
-The Brockman Iron Formation in the Hamersley province is a significant example of high grade hematite iron ore deposits.
+Approximately 96% of Australia's iron ore exports are high-grade hematite, most of which has been mined from deposits in the Hamersley province of Western Australia (WA).
+The Brockman Iron Formation in the Hamersley province is the most significant host for high-grade hematite iron ore deposit.

-Magnetite is an iron oxide mineral which is generally black in colour and highly magnetic, the latter property aiding in the beneficiation of magnetite ores.
-Magnetite mineral contains 72.4% iron, which is higher than hematite but the presence of impurities results in lower ore grade, making it more costly to produce the concentrates, which are used in steel smelters.
-Magnetite mining is an emerging industry in Australia with large deposits being developed in the Pilbara region of WA.
+Magnetite is an iron oxide mineral that is generally black in colour and highly magnetic; the latter property aiding in the beneficiation of magnetite ores.
+Magnetite contains 72.4% iron, which is higher than hematite, but the presence of impurities usually results in magnetite ores having lower ore grade (generally 20-30% Fe) than hematite ores, making it more costly to produce concentrate for steel smelters.
+Magnetite mining is an emerging industry in Australia with large deposits, including Balmoral's George Palmer deposit, being developed in the Pilbara region of WA.

 Mining and processing hematite and magnetite ores